leancodepl/bloc_presentation/packages/bloc_presentation_test/README.md

 final controller = whenListenPresentation(mockCubit);
 ```

-It will stub `mockCubit`'s `presentation` stream, so you are able to subscribe to this stream.
-Obtained controller can
+It will stub `MockCommentCubit`'s `presentation` stream, so you are able to subscribe to this stream.
-be used for adding events to `presentation` stream.
+Obtained controller can be used for adding events to `presentation` stream.
+`StreamController` can be closed via `MockCommentCubit`'s close method (if `MockCommentCubit`'s close method was not
+re-mocked after calling `whenListenPresentation`) or directly by calling `controller`'s `close` method.

 ```dart
 controller.add(const FailedToUpvote());